nus-cs3281/2024/students/xenosf/knowledge.md

 ### Git

-`git rebase` can be used to clean up commit history.
-In particular, the `--onto` option allows the root to be changed, which is useful when rebasing onto another branch that has been rebased.
-This helps keep the commit history readable and remove clutter from regular merge commits.
+`git rebase` can be used to keep branch commit history readable and remove clutter from frequent merge commits.

+In particular, the `--onto` option allows the root to be changed, which is useful when rebasing onto a branch that has itself been modified or rebased.

 Each Git commit has a committer date and an author date.
 When rebasing, the committer date is altered.
 To prevent this, use `--committer-date-is-author-date`.